leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tool_settings/remesh.rst

    Tells the algorithm to try to preserve the original volume of the mesh.
    Enabling this could make the operator slower depending on the complexity of the mesh.
 Preserve Paint Mask
-   Re-projects the :ref:`paint mask <sculpt-mask-menu>` onto the new mesh.
+   Reprojects the :ref:`paint mask <sculpt-mask-menu>` onto the new mesh.
 Preserve Face Sets
-   Re-projects :ref:`Face Sets <sculpting-editing-facesets>` onto the new mesh.
+   Reprojects :ref:`Face Sets <sculpting-editing-facesets>` onto the new mesh.
 Voxel Remesh
    Performs the remeshing operation to create a new manifold mesh based on the volume of the current mesh.
    Performing this will lose all mesh object data layers associated with the original mesh.